Best Cold Water Regulators – Buying Guide and Reviews

 The first stage is available with DIN or Yoke adapter and for cold water, as mentioned, you should consider using a DIN connection.
 It features a servo-controlled valve which optimizes the airflow and improves breathability.
 It also improves resistance to freezing in cold environments.

 The mouthpiece on the second stage is comfortable and light.
 A great feature for underwater photographers is that the Hollis DC7 500se has a side exhaust that keeps bubbles off to the side and out of the frame.

 The Hollis DC7 is environmentally sealed to prevent any contamination as well as increase cold environment performance.
 The regulator comes with a 30-inch lightweight hose.
 It can be set up to work with Doubles or with Sidemounts.

 Sherwood Scuba Blizzard Pro

-The Sherwood Scuba Blizzard Pro comes with a first stage that has the balanced piston inside a dry sealed chamber.
+The Sherwood Scuba Blizzard Pro comes with a first stage that has a balanced piston inside a dry sealed chamber.
 This keeps moisture out and prevents freezing.

 The first stage features two high-pressure and four low-pressure ports.
 Due to the streamlined design and available ports you can route the hoses in an optimized way.